 - a covered benefit under its health plan;

 - safe, effective and medically necessary;

 - appropriate for the specific patient;

-- · cost-effective; and
+- cost-effective; and

-- · neither experimental nor investigational.
+- neither experimental nor investigational.

 Obtaining coverage and reimbursement approval for a product from a government or other third-party payor is a time consuming and costly process that could require us to provide supporting scientific, clinical and cost-effectiveness data for the use of our products to the payor.
 Additionally, we may be required to enter into contracts with third-party payors to obtain favorable formulary status.
 We may not be able to provide data sufficient to gain acceptance with respect to coverage and reimbursement.
 We cannot be sure that coverage or adequate reimbursement will be available for any of our product candidates.
-Even if we obtain coverage for our product candidates, third-party payors may not establish adequate reimbursement amounts, which may reduce the demand for, or the price of, our products.
-If reimbursement is not available or is available only to limited levels, we may not be able to commercialize certain of our products.
+Even if we obtain coverage for our products.
+If reimbursement is not available or limited, we may not be able to commercialize certain of our products.
 In addition, in the United States third-party payors are increasingly attempting to contain healthcare costs by limiting both coverage and the level of reimbursement of new drugs.
-As a result, significant uncertainty exists as to whether and how much third-party payors will reimburse patients for their use of newly approved drugs, which in turn will put pressure on the pricing of drugs.
+As a result, significant uncertainty exists as to whether and how much third-party payors will provide reimbursement for newly approved drugs, which in turn will put pressure on the pricing of drugs.

 In addition, if AKB-6548 is used in an outpatient dialysis facility, such facilities often receive fixed reimbursement for all dialysis services furnished to patients with end-stage renal disease, or ESRD.
 For example, Medicare payments to ESRD facilities for such services are based on a prospective payment system known as the basic case-mix adjusted composite payment system.
 These payments cover a bundle of items and services routinely required for dialysis treatments furnished to Medicare beneficiaries in Medicare-certified ESRD facilities or at their home, including the cost of certain routine drugs such as our product candidates.
 Patient and provider access to adequate coverage and reimbursement by government and private insurance plans is central to the acceptance of any products for which we receive regulatory approval.
-We may be unable to sell AKB-6548, if approved, to dialysis providers on a profitable basis if third-party payors reduce their current levels of payment, or if our costs of production increase faster than increases in reimbursement levels.
+We may be unable to sell AKB-6548, if approved, to dialysis providers on a profitable basis if third-party payors reduce their current levels of payment or if our costs of production increase faster than increases in reimbursement levels.